I am a card-carrying scaredy-cat.

-“There’s an innate survival system in humans,” said retired University of Wisconsin communications professor Joanne Cantor.
+“There’s an innate survival system in humans,” said Joanne Cantor, a retired University of Wisconsin professor of communications.
 “It’s sort of like driving by a car wreck – you don’t want to see it, but you can’t help looking at it.

 “In psychology we refer to that as a sensation-seeking personality,” Sparks explained.
 “It will be those people who skydive and bungee jump who may also seek threatening entertainment.

-“They may have a very low arousal set point, so they’re constantly craving experiences that elevate that arousal and flood the system with adrenaline,” Sparks said.
+“They may have a very low arousal set point, so they’re constantly craving experiences that elevate that arousal and flood the system with adrenaline,” he said.